Best-Selling Author & Daughter of Vice President Mike Pence

 Charlotte Pence is a best-selling author & the daughter of Vice President Mike Pence.
 She is a current contributor to Lightworkers.com and her work has been published in The Washington Times, Glamour magazine and featured in US Weekly, among other major media outlets.
 A graduate of DePaul University with a BA in Digital Cinema Screenwriting and English, Charlotte contributed writing and production skills to the Emmy Award-winning documentary Fleeced (WFYI Productions).
 Charlotte currently attends Harvard Divinity School where she is a candidate for a Masters in Theological Studies, with an emphasis on religious themes in literature and culture..

-Former CEO of 40 Days for Life
+Founder and former CEO of 40 Days for Life

 Director of Life, Culture and Women’s Advocacy